 The way we buy and the way we choose what we buy changed dramatically over the last years.
 We have access to information like never before.
-It’s a dynamic process and keeping up with it it’s a big challenge.
+It’s a dynamic process and keeping up with it is a big challenge.

 What exactly do you know about your target group?